 Under the Affordable Care Act, can I still have an individual HDHP and a health savings account (HSA)?

-Starting with the 2026 plan year, there will be significantly more HDHPs available in the individual market nationwide, due to changes made by the “One Big Beautiful Bill.”
-Under that law, all Bronze and Catastrophic plans purchased in the health insurance Marketplace/exchange will be considered HDHPs as of plan year 2026, allowing enrollees to contribute to an HSA.1
+Starting with the 2026 plan year, there are significantly more HDHPs available in the individual market nationwide, due to changes made by the “One Big Beautiful Bill.”
+Under that law, all Bronze and Catastrophic plans purchased in the health insurance Marketplace/exchange are now considered HDHPs, allowing enrollees to contribute to an HSA.1

-Although there are currently some HDHPs in the Marketplace in most areas, fewer people are enrolling in these plans in recent years, and there are not as many HDHPs available as there were a few years ago.
+Before the rule change that newly defined all Bronze and Catastrophic Marketplace plans as HDHPs, the number of available HDHPs in the Marketplace had been declining, and enrollment in Marketplace HDHPs had also been declining.
 HHS noted in 2023 that while 8% of Marketplace enrollees selected HDHPs in 2019, that had dropped to 5% by 2022.
-And while HDHPs had accounted for 7% of all the available Marketplace plans in 2019, they accounted for just 3% of available plans in 2023.4
+And while HDHPs had accounted for 7% of all the available Marketplace plans in 2019, they accounted for just 3% of available plans in 2023.6

 For HSA-eligible plans in 2021, HealthCare.gov displayed the plan with a blue banner that read, “Eligible for a health savings account.”
 This was a more prominent notice than the one that was used prior to 2020, but HealthCare.gov no longer uses this differential display.